advanced-data-processing-company/vincent/README.md

 ## How to add a new module

-- every module should have a directory in `src`
+- every module should have a sub-directory in `src`
 - erery module should have a test executable
-- test source files shoudl end with `_test`
+- test source files should end with `_test`
-- module `CMakeLists.tst` template
 - add `add_subdirectory(module_name)` in `src/CMakeLists.tst`
 - **Don't** add any new include indrectory
-- flowwing is a `CMakeLists` template in most cases, you only need do two things:
+- following is a `CMakeLists` template, in most cases you only need do two things:

     1. replace all `config` with your `lib_name`
     2. add external lib such as `common` here to your lib